ahigh2/overwatchCat/README.md

 ### Running the tests
 After running `dotnet build`, simply run `dotnet test` to execute a series of [unit tests](https://github.com/ahigh2/overwatchCat/blob/master/Overwatch.CatCounter.Tests/WordCounterTests.cs) against the word counter and [integration tests](https://github.com/ahigh2/overwatchCat/blob/master/Overwatch.CatCounter.Tests/CatCounterApp.IntegrationTests.cs) against the entire application.

+## Additional Configuration
+The application has a configurable byte size limit to read a single text file into memory, which can be accessed at https://github.com/ahigh2/overwatchCat/blob/master/Overwatch.CatCounter/appsettings.json .
+File sizes exceeding this limit are chunked and streamed, while sizes at or below this limit are read wholesale into memory.
+This value is set fairly artificially low such that it forces War & Peace to be chunked and streamed and Cat in the Hat to be read into memory.

 ## Help